Underfloor heating: Even warmth, without a radiator in sight

 Why consider underfloor heating?

 This is especially relevant if you are considering a heat pump.
 Heat pumps operate at lower flow temperatures than boilers, around 35 to 45°C compared to 60 to 75°C for a boiler, so they need emitters with a larger surface area to deliver enough warmth.
 Underfloor heating uses the entire floor, giving it a much larger surface area than radiators, which is why the two work so well together.
+And without radiators on the walls, you free up usable space in every room.

 Types of underfloor heating